Accounting & Tax for E-commerce Businesses in Estonia

 Inventory Valuation Methods

-FIFO (First In, First Out) Oldest stock sold first; inventory at most recent costs Most e-commerce businesses; standard under IFRS Low
+FIFO (First In, First Out) Oldest stock is sold first; inventory is valued at most recent purchase costs Most e-commerce businesses; standard under IFRS Higher taxable income in inflationary markets (newer, higher-cost stock remains) Low — straightforward to apply

-Weighted Average Cost Average cost of all units held recalculated after each purchase High-volume businesses with many identical SKUs Low-Medium
+Weighted Average Cost Average cost of all units held is recalculated after each purchase High-volume businesses with many identical SKUs Smooths cost variations — less volatile COGS Low-Medium — recalculate average on each purchase

-Specific Identification Each unit tracked individually at actual cost Low-volume, high-value items High
+Specific Identification Each unit tracked individually at its actual cost Low-volume, high-value items (jewellery, art, electronics) Most accurate but complex High — requires per-unit tracking

 Section 4 — Payment Processor Reconciliation

-Stripe, Shopify Payments, PayPal, and Wise — how to reconcile each one and avoid common errors
+Stripe, Shopify Payments, PayPal, and Wise — how to reconcile each one and avoid the most common errors

 The Monthly Reconciliation Process